no products in the cart

 Over the years, many dubious online sellers have sprung up which have scammed many customers and damaged the cannabis seeds industry tremendously.
 Always buy from a seller with a good reputation such as Weedseedsexpress, Nirvana or ILGM.
 But how can you tell which companies to trust in this market which is inevitably unregulated?
 We have got some tips for you.

-- Contact the company and see if they respond in a manner timeframe.
+- Contact the company and see if they respond in a timely manner.
 High end customer service is usually a good sign while a (very late) response is usually a red flag.

 - Take your time and do your research.
 Look for reviews and customer experiences.